ros2/domain_bridge/doc/design.md

 When bridging data, serialized data will be read from one domain and forwarded to another domain.
 As long as the bridge does not need access to the typed data, there is no need for deserialization and, therefore, C++ type support.
 In this way, we can handle arbitrary data coming from the middleware (as long as we load type support for the middleware).
+This is exactly how [rosbag2](https://github.com/ros2/rosbag2/tree/e4ce24cdfa7e24c6d2c025ecc38ab1157a0eecc8/rosbag2_transport) works; defining generic publishers and subscriptions.
-The domain bridge currently leverages the generic publisher and subscription implementations available in rclcpp.
+In fact, the generic publisher and subscription implementation is being moved to a common location that the domain bridge can leverage once available (see https://github.com/ros2/rclcpp/pull/1452).

 ### QoS mapping